CloudSecurityAlliance/gsd-database/SECURITY.md

 If you feel it is serious and want to report it privately please email security@gsd.id.

-Please note that as a vcolunteer driven project response times may vary.
+Please note that as a volunteer driven project response times may vary.